 How does pharmacy automation support the 5 rights of medication?

-Automated processes and unit doses help implement the 5 rights of medication throughout the hospital medication supply process.
+Automated processes using robotic dispensing solutions and the unit doses approach help implement the 5 rights of medication throughout the hospital medication supply process.

 An electronic patient record reduces errors in prescription preparation